NMillard/learnings/aspnetcore-basics/aspnet authentication.md

   Username, password, two-factor keys
 - Personal information
   Name, gender
-- What you are
+- What you are: roles, etc.
-  Roles, etc.

 Identity does not equal permissions.
 Identity is transient of applications whereas permissions are application specific